NavarroMauro/login-flask-bokeh/README.md

 Environment="PATH=/root/login-flask-bokeh/bin"

 # We'll then specify the commanded to start the service
-ExecStart=/bin/bash -c 'source /root/login-flask-bokeh/bin/activate; gunicorn -w 3 --bind unix:/var/www/login-flask-bokeh/ipc.sock wsgi:app'
+ExecStart=/bin/bash -c 'source /root/login-flask-bokeh/bin/activate; gunicorn --workers 3 --bind unix:/var/www/login-flask-bokeh/app.sock wsgi:app'
 Restart=always

 # This will tell systemd what to link this service to if we enable it to start at boot.
 We want this service to start when the regular multi-user system is up and running: